How to Recover Files from a Formatted Hard Drive: Windows and Mac

 Method 1: Use Professional Data Recovery Software

-5. Select the files you wish to recover.
-Disk Drill automatically displays a preview of the selected file, but if previewable, any file can be previewed by clicking the eye icon next to the filename.
-Click on Recover once you’ve selected the desired files.List of recoverable files in Disk Drill.
+5. Click the checkbox next to the files you wish to recover.
+You can filter between Folder Tree View, and Thumbnail View to identify the required files more easily, or you could just search for the files using the in-built search bar.
+Additionally, Disk Drill automatically displays a preview of the selected file, but you can manually preview any file by clicking the eye icon next to its filename.
+Click Recover after confirming your selection.List of recoverable files in Disk Drill.

-6. Choose a recovery destination for the files and click Next.Recovery destination prompt in Disk Drill.
+6. Choose a recovery destination for the files.
+Ensure you don’t recover them to the drive that you scanned.
+Click Next.Recovery destination prompt in Disk Drill.

 7. Disk Drill will recover the selected files.